Skip to content

 “Seller’s Investment in Life Insurance Contract”

 This form reports the seller’s investment in a life insurance contract.It ensures that the seller’s investment is tracked and reported.You sold your life insurance policy, and the buyer needs to know your investment in the contract.
 The insurance company sends you a 1099-SB.
-This form helps you report the investment and calculate any taxable gain.
+Consequently, this form helps you report the investment and calculate any taxable gain.

 FormPros Has You Covered